 You’re cute and all Mak.
 Can I call you Mak?
 But you come on a little strong with all the worrying.
 I just…I don’t think things are going to work out.

-First impression: He looks kinda douchey.
+First impression: Not my type.
 He’s got this whole I’m-wearing-a-suit-so-I-must-be-important vibe going on, and his profile even reads “He’s a little selfish, but very good at his work.
 So he’s an important person in his company.”

 The date: He greets me with a charming story about “an old man that threw up on the train.”
-(I had a great day too.
-Thanks for asking.)
+Clearly, this guy is quite the conversationalist.

 He then proceeds to remove his blazer and then starts on his tie.